chrisgrieser/nvim-rulebook/README.md

 		end,
 	}

-	-- If no diagnostic is found, in current line, search this meany lines -- forward for diagnostics before aborting.
-	forwSearchLines = 10,
+	-- if no diagnostic is found in current line, search this many lines forward forwSearchLines = 10,
 })
 ```